Skip to main content

 Contract lengths & allocations

 Contracts range from 1 to 4 years by default.
 5-year contracts are available if the commissioner increases the 5-year allocation from 0.
-Longer contracts provide roster stability but lock in salary cap commitments.
-Each team has a limited number of multi-year contract slots per season:
+Each team has a limited number of multi-year contract slots per season.
+Allocations are consumed when a multi-year contract is signed, whether during a draft or post-draft.
+1-year contracts are always unlimited.

 1-yearUnlimited